Value, Access and Regulatory Strategy Workshop

 Elin Haf Davies PhD began her career as a Children’s Nurse, before going on to gain her PhD at University College London.
 She was part of the paediatric team at the European Medicine Agency responsible for implementing the Paediatric Regulation in Europe.
 After 6 years as a regulator Elin left to start aparito, a digital health company providing remote patient monitoring specifically for clinical trials.
 Elin is also part of the IMI consortium ADAPTSMART, focusing on adaptive pathways.

 Rosa Giuliani, MD

-- European Society for Medical Oncology (ESMO), Belgium
+- European Society for Medical Oncology (ESMO), Switzerland

 Rosa Giuliani is a consultant in medical oncology at S. Camillo-Forlanini Hospital in Rome.
 Her main fields of interest include metastatic breast cancer and clinical and regulatory development of innovative drugs.
 Dr Giuliani is a member of the ESMO EU Policy Committee, and she represents ESMO both in the EMA Healthcare Professional Working Party (HCPWP) and in the stakeholder forum of the Health Technology Assessment Network (HTAN).
 She serves as core member of the EMA Scientific Advisory Group on Oncology (SAG-O).
 Dr Giuliani firmly believes that rationale drug development and early dialogue between stakeholders are key prerequisites for timely, equitable and affordable delivery of innovative drugs and medical technologies.